CS-uk-applicant/HMCTSTaskManagement/README.md

 API Testing:
 This project was initially tested using Swagger UI to verify the CRUD endpoints.
 Swagger was enabled in development to check that the APIs for creating, viewing, updating, and deleting tasks worked as expected.
-For the final version, Swagger was commented out in Program.cs so that the Razor Pages frontend could be used directly.
+For the final version, Swagger was commented out in Program.cs so that the Razor Pages frontend could be used directly as the main interface.

 Running Tests:
 To run tests for the project, you'll need to use the test project (CodeProject.Tests).They can be run as following:
 1. First way is by using command line: dotnet test
 2. Second way is: Open test explorer from menu bar, click 'run all' for all the tests (or individual by clicking on them)

-Contributing:
-If you'd like to contribute to this project, feel free to fork the repository and create a pull request with your changes.
-If you find any bugs or have suggestions, feel free to open an issue.
-Contributions are always welcome!